Britain's Best Sitcom: Background

 Britain's Best Sitcom was BBC Two's third television programme based on nationwide opinion polls between 2002 and 2004.
-It was preceded by the The Big Read (18 October – 13 December 2003) and Great Britons (20 October – 24 November 2002).
+It was preceded by The Big Read (18 October – 13 December 2003) and Great Britons (20 October – 24 November 2002).
 The Big Read was based on a poll asking for readers' favourite novels; Great Britons was based on the 100 Great Britons poll, which asked members of the public to nominate people who were born in or lived in the British Isles (including Ireland), and who "played a significant part in the life of the British Isles."

 All three polls were conducted during the tenure of Jane Root as controller of BBC Two.
 Root served as the channel's controller (executive director of programming) from 1999 until 2004, when she left the BBC to head Discovery Networks in the United States.